Georgia Wildlife Resources Division

 Basic Hunter Education classes are conducted by DNR staff, volunteer instructors or as a part of a school or extension service program.
 A portion of the Basic Hunter Education class may be completed online to be followed by a review and exam.
 Depending on location and facilities, some classes may include a live fire component.

 To build upon the concepts that were taught during the Basic Hunter Education class, the next logical step in a young hunter’s growth and development is to sharpen those skills through competitive activities under the direction of coaches and volunteers.
 Many local groups, clubs and schools offer opportunities or youth programs that accomplish this task.

 The Georgia DNR administers or coordinates several programs that are competitive in nature that also provide a skills challenge for emerging hunters.
-Examples include the National Archery in the Schools Program (NASP) , Youth Hunter Education Challenge (YHEC) and the Scholastic Clay Target Program (SCTP) .
+Examples include the National Archery in the Schools Program (NASP) , Hunter Education Field Days and the Scholastic Clay Target Program (SCTP) .

 A natural progression in the young hunter’s educational experience leads to their first hunt.
 Participating in a Hunt and Learn offers young hunters and their parent/mentor the opportunity to take part in a planned hunt that is coordinated and supervised by DNR staff, volunteers or selectively chosen outfitters.